 Myth 1: Sauerkraut Causes Excessive Gas

 Sauerkraut doesn’t cause excessive gas.
 An unhealthy gut microbiome is responsible for bad gas.
-If you eat too much sauerkraut and overwhelm your microbiome with new gut bacteria, you will experience symptoms like bloating and gas as a result.
+If you eat too much sauerkraut and overwhelm your microbiome with new gut bacteria, you will experience symptoms like bloating and gas.

 The bloating and gas aren’t a direct consequence of the sauerkraut itself.
 Many people enjoy eating lots of sauerkraut every day without having any gas.
 This is because their gut can handle the amount of sauerkraut they eat.